Canon M50 EOS Camera

 The EOS M50 features a 24.1 megapixel APS-C CMOS sensor that allows an ISO range of 100-25600, which can be expanded to 51,200.
 This means the camera can produce very good quality images in different light conditions.

 In addition, the EOS M50 is the first Canon camera that incorporates a DIGIC 8 image processor.
 The new processor offers better speed and improved auto-focus over the earlier models in the EOS M Series, while now there is also a possibility for 4K/24p video capture.
+If you are looking for a 4K HD video camera then Canon 5D Mark IV is the one that you should prefer.

 Get a detailed look at this camera in the video above by Kinotika.